brehays15/imma-teacha/README.md

     var myObject = {};
 Here, we are assigning to the variable myObject an empty Object.
 Objects are literally represented with the curly brackets {}, otherwise known as braces.
 So when we use = {}, we're saying, equals an empty Object.
 This is called an Object literal, and I like to think it's because this is literally how you make an Object.

-    // TODO 2 : Create a variable called person of type Object using the Object literal syntax: var person = {};
+    // TODO 2 : Make our object
+     var person = {};
      console.log(person);